mrabelwahed/OneFootballChallenge/README.md

 In this project, you will have a news feed activity.
 It retrieves the data from the local JSON file.
 JSON is parsed manually and elements has been created from the parsed data.

-All the logical operations are happening in `MyNewsActivity.kt` file and all the visual creation for the list items is happening in `news_item.xml` file.
-There is only one data class for `News` element and it's in model folder.
+All the logical operations are happening in `MyNewsActivity.kt` and the layout for the list items is stored in `news_item.xml` file.
+There is only one data class for `News` element and it's in `model` folder.

-Application is written in Kotlin.
+The Application is written in Kotlin.

-You are free to suggest any library or code snippet that you think that is going to be useful for the codebase.
-But please be sure add detailed information about your suggestions and why would they be useful.
+You are free to suggest and implement any library or code snippet that you think that is going to be useful for the codebase.
+But please be sure to add detailed information about your suggestions and why they would be useful.

 ## Questions

-You can open an [issue](https://github.com/motain/android_take_home_test/issues) if you have any troubles.
+Feel free to reach out to us if you have any issues or questions.
+You may contact the person that sent the code challenge to you.

 ![](https://media.giphy.com/media/uADx98ByhpOwcE7KhW/giphy.gif)

-Have fun :rocket:!
+:rocket: Have fun!